Griche414/acit2420-assignment2/README.md

 ## Project 1: Configuration Scripts

-This project consists of four files: the install-packages script, a plain-text file with a list of packages, the symbolic-links script, and the main config-script.
-The goal was to install packages and create symbolic links between configuration files stored in a remote repository and the user's home directory.
+This project includes four files: the install-packages script, a list of packages text file, the create-symlinks script, and the config-setup script.

 ### install-packages Script
-This script installs packages by reading a list of user-defined packages from the packages file.
-It stores the packages in an array and then uses a for loop to install each package.
+This script installs packages by reading a list of packages from the packages file.

-### symbolic-links Script
+### create-symlinks Script
 This script creates symbolic links.
-It ensures that the user’s home directory is correctly set, using sudo, so that it doesn’t default to /root when running with elevated privileges.

-### config-script Script
+### config-setup Script
-The main script, config-script, calls the install-packages and symbolic-links scripts when needed.
-It first checks if the script is run with sudo, then checks for any supplied options.
-If no options are given, it informs the user of the required flags.
-The script uses getopts to handle the options, which include installing packages, creating symbolic links, and cloning a remote repository.
+This script calls upon the other 2 scripts when needed to install the packages, create symbolic links, and cloning a remote repository.

+Run the config-setup.sh with sudo and supply it with -c, -i, -s

+# Project 2: New User Script
+This project contains a script that can add new users with a shell and password, then add them to groups.

+usage for the script is given as ```sudo ./new-user-script -u <username> -s <shell> -g <group1,group2,...>``` be sure to supply the <> fields with the actual names